 Svalbard is one of the most fun and fascinating places you can travel to.
-Not only because it’s an arctic desert (so cool!) there’s a wide array of things to do in Svalbard, no matter what your interest.
+Not only because it’s an arctic desert (so cool, literally!) there’s a wide array of things to do in Svalbard, no matter what your interest.

-Instead we went dog karting, I suppose, being pulled along by some enthusiastic puppers to take in the views of the outskirts of Longyearbyen.
+This happened to me.
+Instead we went dog karting, I suppose, being pulled along by some enthusiastic doggos to take in the views of the outskirts of Longyearbyen.

 The dogs in return were lovely creatures, friendly and available for pats and cuddles!

-Longyearbyen is home to many dogs – I felt like everywhere I turned in the town, I was surrounded by man’s favourite four legged friend.
+Longyearbyen is home to many dogs.
+It feels like everywhere you turn in the town, you’re surrounded by (wo)man’s favourite four legged friend.

 You do apparently need a permit to own a dog, but it seemed that many inhabitants of the town hadn’t had any trouble procuring one.

-Weirdly, you can bring aquarium fish, rabbits and hamsters onto the island, with no permit needed.
+Weirdly, you can bring aquarium fish, rabbits and hamsters onto the island, with no permit required.

-Svalbard isn’t the best place to go to see the northern lights – you’d probably have a better chance of catching them in northern Norway or Iceland (where I have seen them, twice).
+Surprisingly, Svalbard isn’t the best place to go to see the northern lights – you’d probably have a better chance of catching them in northern Norway or in Iceland.

-Pyramiden is an old, abandoned Russian town north of Longyearbyen, deserted in 1998.
+Pyramiden is an old, abandoned Russian town north of Longyearbyen.
+It’s been deserted since 1998.

 The town plays host to the northernmost swimming pool in the world, as well as a statue of Lenin, in a nod to its Soviet background.

-If you want to spend a couple of days exploring the town and its surrounds, you can stay in the Hotel Tulpan, which is open during the summer months.
+If you want to spend a couple of days exploring the town and its surrounds, you can stay in the Tulpan Hotel, which is open during the summer months.

 If you’re more nautically inclined, then a good kayak might be in order.